 You want to get comfortable and be undisturbed when you meditate.
 Try different positions and locations.
-Find a quiet spot on a park bench, a cushion or pillow on the floor, a couch in a dimly-lit room.
-This is the time to explore what works best for you.
+Find a quiet spot on a park bench, a cushion or pillow on the floor, a chair in a dimly lit room.
+Explore what works best for you.

 Use a timer so you don’t have to keep an eye on the clock or worry about falling asleep.
 A popular one that’s free is “Insight Timer” which is available for iPhone and Android.
 “Meditate for iPhone” costs around $3 and will give you stats on your meditation practice.

 Commit to meditate at least five minutes a day.
 It’s very important that you start so small that you won’t fail.
 I can’t emphasis this enough.
 To form a long-lasting habit, you need to be consistent, so start with something that’s very easy and doable.
 On one day if you feel like meditating for 10 minutes, go for it but you’re committed to only five minutes each day.
 Once you’ve meditated five minutes daily for seven days straight, then commit to meditating seven minutes a day.
 If you can stick to that for 21 days straight, then add 1-3 minutes to your practice until you build up to 30 minutes a day.